beachygreg/RestModelGenerator/README.md

 + Java
 + Ruby

 Get started fast!
-Replace the example model files in the `models` directory with some of your own then run `org.remotetech.modelGenerator.Generator`.
+Replace the example model files in the `models` directory with some of your own then run `generate.bat` on windows or `generate.sh` on linux and osx.

 Creating model files
 --------------------